pvs-hd-tea/PyTypes/docs/workflow/annotating.md

 * InlineGenerator - Overwrites the files by adding the traced type hints inline.
 Does not overwrite existing type hints.
 Uses the `TypeHintTransformer` followed by the `AddImportTransformer`.
 * EvaluationInlineGenerator - Overwrites the files by adding the inline type hints, and removing annotations for instances that do not have any trace data.
 Used to [evaluate the traced type hints compared with the existing type hints](evaluating.md).
 Uses the `RemoveAllTypeHintsTransformer`, followed by the `TypeHintTransformer` and `AddImportTransformer`.
 * StubFileGenerator - Generates `.pyi` stub files of the affected files with the traced type hints.
 Existing type hints are kept.
 Uses the `TypeHintTransformer` followed by the `AddImportTransformer`, `MyPyHintTransformer` and `ImportUnionTransformer`, in that order.

-### Developer Documentation

-* Drop Test Functions - Drops all data about test functions.
-Used to remove data about test functions to prevent test functions to be annotated by the [type hint generator](#type-hint-generators).
-* Drop of multiple types - Drops rows containing variables of multiple types.
-* Min-Threshold - Drops all rows whose types appear less often than the minimum threshold.
-* Keep only first - Keeps only the first row of each variable.
-Used to ensure that each variable in the trace data has only one type hint.
-Often used as the last filter.
-* Unify subtypes - Replaces rows containing types of the same variable in the data with their common base type.
-Does not replace if the common base type is `ABC`, `ABCMeta` or `object`.
-Used to unify the traced type hints of the variables.
-The instance can also be defined so that only type hints are replaced if the common base type is also in the trace data.
-* Union - Replaces rows containing types of the same variable in the data with the union of these types.
-Used to unify the traced type hints of the variables.
-* Filter List - Applies the filters in this list on the trace data.
-Used to filter the trace data with multiple filters, one-by-one.
-This is possible due to the common base class